Nov 21, 2024 Advice What it means to tell someone else how to live their life

 Our actions are informed by the stories that we tell ourselves about our prior experiences.
 I am a good cook; I avoid conflict; I am kind; I am not ambitious.
 I carry narratives around in my head that help me, sometimes, to make choices about I should do next.
 This is advice that my past self gives to my present, but the experience gap from of my past can be as wide and unhelpful as any.
 Age brings wisdom and reticence.
 I will not put my hand on a hot stove twice, but should I shy away from a new venture because I've risked in the past and lost?

 Maybe!
 But my circumstances are different now than they were then, and so maybe not.
-My internal narrative is so implicitly experienced that it's difficult to recognize what it really is: an external source whose advice comes from context and abilities may no longer match my own.
+My internal narrative is so implicitly experienced that it's difficult to recognize what it really is: an external source whose advice comes from a context and set of abilities that may no longer match my own.
 It's important to interrogate advice from myself as thoroughly as from others.

 Thanks for your time and attention.